FreezingSnail/Maze-Rider/README.md

 * add level select screen.
 * add level with gate tiles
 * add a button and gate tile (would need an aditional class prob).
 (It didn't)
+* make inbetween screen for stages pleasent.
+* make level select not awful to look at.
+* implement art.
+* make pause screen not horrible.